liquidctl/liquidctl/docs/asus-aura-led-guide.md

 There are two known variants of the Aura LED USB-based controller:

-- Device 0x19AF: found in Asus ProArt Z690-Creator WiFi
+- Device `0x19AF`: found in Asus ProArt Z690-Creator WiFi
-- Device 0x18F3: found in Asus ROG Maximus Z690 Formula
+- Device `0x18F3`: found in Asus ROG Maximus Z690 Formula

 ```
-Please note that support for *device 0x18F3* is not properly or sufficiently developed so this device has been commented-out in the driver.
-Users may uncomment the line in `SUPPORTED_DEVICES` to experiment and provide feedback.
-Wireshark USB traffic  capture, in particular, will be very helpful.
+Please note that support for device `0x18F3` is not properly or sufficiently developed
+so this device has been commented-out in the driver.
+Users may uncomment the line in
+`SUPPORTED_DEVICES` to experiment and provide feedback.
+Wireshark USB traffic  capture,
+in particular, will be very helpful.
 ```

 ## Initialization